ablab/IsoQuant/README.md

 * `feature_id` - genomic feature ID;
 * `TPM` or `count` - expression value (float).

-For grouped counts, each column contains expression values of a respective group.
+For grouped counts, each column contains expression values of a respective group (matrix representation).

+Beside count matrix, transcript and gene grouped counts are also printed in a linear format, in which each line contains 3 tab-separated values:

+* `feature_id` - genomic feature ID;
+* `group_id` - group name;
+* `count` - read count of the feature in this group.

 #### Exon and intron count format